- Share this article on Facebook

 - Share this article on Email

 - Share this article on Pinit

 - Share this article on Comment

-In fall 1960, The Flintstones first were introduced to television audiences by ABC on Sept.
-30. The Hollywood Reporter's original review is below.
+On Sept.
+30, 1960, The Flintstones first were introduced to television audiences by ABC.
+The Hollywood Reporter’s original review is below.

 Cartoon interludes have spiced many a screen program, and Flintstones may rate same acceptance lavished on such predecessors as Felix, Betty Boop, Mickey Mouse, Bugs Bunny, Popeye, etc., although new TV series appeal stems from yak-track with Picasso-school impressionist treatment rather than standard hi-fi animation.

 Stone-age characters Fred and Wilma Flintstone, with neighbors Betty and Barney Rubble, also could be tailored for major comic strip by-product, as Bronxy dialogue and earthy situations all play hokey without being confined by age, intellectual or time barriers.
 Storyline had husbands ducking opera date with wives to go bowling.